Can I Return a Leased Car if It Has Problems

 Yes.
 A Lemon Law attorney can help if your leased car keeps having problems even after many repair attempts.
 First, they will evaluate your case to see if it meets the state Lemon Law or federal law.
 Then they will guide you on documentation, telling you what records, receipts, and repair logs to keep.

 The lawyer can also negotiate with the leasing company to reduce termination fees or secure a replacement vehicle or manufacturer buyback if allowed under the lease agreement.
-When necessary, they can file legal claims on your behalf and work to maximize your remedies.
-Ultimately, the presence of a lawyer can help shield you from unwanted mistakes that could weaken your case or delay the process.
+When necessary, they can file legal claims on your behalf and work to pursue the remedies available in your case.
+Ultimately, the presence of a lawyer can help shield you from mistakes that could weaken your case or delay the process.

-Easy Lemon is a leading law firm with experienced Lemon Law attorneys that can help evaluate your case, review your lease agreement, and even file a legal claim where necessary.
-You can walk into any of our offices or contact us directly to begin your journey toward getting the relief you deserve.
+Easy Lemon is a law firm with experienced Lemon Law attorneys who can help evaluate your case, review your lease agreement, and file a legal claim where necessary.
+You can walk into any of our offices or contact us directly to start pursuing the remedies you may be entitled to.

 FAQs